 R&D Consultation follows the Pharmacovigilance station and occurs in parallel to Protocol Development.
 The station precedes the Funding Proposal station.
 R&D Consultation is good practice and is relevant to all trials.
-It is grouped within the planning category.
+This station is part of the ‘trial planning phase’ group of stations.

 Within NHS organisations (and some Higher Education Institutions) there are Research and Development (R&D) Departments or Clinical Research Offices.
 Organisations that work closely together, for example an NHS Trust and a local university may have joint R&D offices.
 These offices act on behalf of the organisation(s) to facilitate the local management of all research within that organisation.